What Is Greenwashing?

 How to Spot & Avoid Greenwashing?

-Here are some ways to better prepare yourself not to get caught by greenwashing labels the next time you go shopping:
+Here are some ways to better prepare yourself not to get caught by false sustainable labels and avoid greenwashing next time you go shopping:

 - Limit yourself to searching for products from a few national and international agencies with legitimate environmental certifications.
 These include USDA Certified Organic, Vegan, Energy Star Certified, and Green Seal Certified.